Ernest J. King: Commander in Chief, Atlantic Fleet

 In April 1941, King was summoned to Hyde Park, New York, where Roosevelt informed him of an upcoming conference with the Prime Minister of the United Kingdom, Winston Churchill, at Argentia.
 He went to Hyde Park again in July to make further arrangements.
 King found the old Texas to be unsuitable as a flagship, and on 24 April he switched to the cruiser once she had completed an overhaul.
 So it was that in August it was Augusta that took Roosevelt to the Atlantic Conference, where King and British Admiral Sir Percy Noble worked out the details for the United States Navy escorting convoys halfway across the Atlantic.

 Rather than risk a conflict with the United States on the eve of the invasion of the Soviet Union, the Germans withdrew their submarines from the western Atlantic.
 This emboldened Roosevelt to take further steps.
 He declared a National Emergency on 27 May.
 On 19 July, King issued orders creating Task Force 1, with the mission of escorting convoys to Iceland, which had been occupied by the U.S. Marines.
 Nominally, the convoys were American, but ships of any nationality were free to join.
 From 1 September, convoys were escorted to a mid-ocean meeting point, where they met escorts from the Royal Navy and Royal Canadian Navy.
-The United States was now engaged in an undeclared war, although they were still restricted by the Neutrality Acts of the 1930s.
+The United States was now engaged in an undeclared war, although it was still restricted by the Neutrality Acts of the 1930s.
 On 31 October, the destroyer became the first U.S. warship to be sunk by a German U-boat.
 In response to this and other incidents, Congress amended the Neutrality Acts in November, allowing merchant ships to be armed and to deliver goods to British ports.